 - The rate of uptake of heat pumps, the type of heat pump, and the availability of alternative low carbon heating technologies are key, national-level assumptions that underpin much of the difference between the four scenarios. - As a result, the DFES analysis has not looked to model these scenarios at a national level, but instead analysed how these scenarios may look on a regional and local level.
-Therefore, the analysis has strongly leant on the national FES outcomes for each heating technology as a starting point. - Throughout the timescale of the analysis, the DFES results for the West Midlands are ahead of the National Grid FES GSP data in every scenario.
-The reason for this is not certain, but it could be due to the identified higher proportion of houses in the West Midlands compared to GB as a whole, and high levels of house building in the West Midlands throughout the scenarios timeframe. - In the longer term, the DFES analysis broadly aligns with the National Grid FES, reflecting end-point national decarbonisation of heat in the net zero scenarios. - The breakdown of thermal storage is not directly detailed in the FES.
+Therefore, the analysis has strongly leant on the national FES outcomes for each heating technology as a starting point. - Throughout the timescale of the analysis, the DFES results for the East Midlands are ahead of the National Grid FES GSP data in every scenario.
+The reason for this is not certain, but it could be due to the identified higher proportion of houses in the East Midlands compared to GB as a whole, and high levels of house building in the East Midlands throughout the scenarios timeframe. - The breakdown of thermal storage is not directly detailed in the FES.
 However, it is stated that 60% of heat pumps have thermal storage by 2050 under Leading the Way, versus just 30% under Steady Progression.
 This range has been reflected in the modelling of non-hybrid heat pumps at 40% under System Transformation and 50% under Consumer Transformation.

 - The spatial distribution of heating technologies has been modelled holistically based on the existing heat technology in the home, the building type, the tenure of the household in question and the district heating potential of each geographic ESA. - Heat pump uptake increases throughout each scenario.
-In the nearer term, the distribution of heat pumps is weighted more heavily towards houses rather than flats, and owner-occupied and socially rented dwellings rather than privately rented dwellings.
+In the nearer term, the distribution of heat pumps is weighted more heavily towards houses rather than flats, and owneroccupied and socially rented dwellings rather than privately rented dwellings.
 However, all dwelling archetypes see heat pump uptake in all scenarios. - Analysis of dwelling archetypes have been used to model the spatial distribution of each heat pump sub-technology.
 For example: - Owner-occupied detached and semi-detached houses are considered more likely to have thermal storage alongside a heat pump, as this type of dwelling is most likely to already host a hot water cylinder or have space to install any form of thermal store. - Terraced houses and flats are considered more likely to host a ground-source heat pump, due to the potential to connect to a shared ambient ground-loop in more densely packed residential areas. - Private rented houses and flats are modelled to see slower uptake of heat pumps compared to owner-occupied and socially rented dwellings, which typically have a greater impetus to install building improvements. - Additionally, homes located where existing district heat networks are sited or planned, or located within areas with potential for district heating, see focussed uptake of district heating heat pumps. - A near-term pipeline of district heat projects was identified through data from HNDU and HNIP, alongside the Heat Networks Planning Database. - The potential for district heating heat pumps in the longer term was derived from BEIS' 'Opportunity areas for district heating networks in the UK', combined with Output Area-level data on housing density. - Regen's engagement with local authorities has been used to weight near-term and medium-term projections towards authority areas with clear heat decarbonisation strategies. - New build housing is also a key influencer of local deployment.
 New housing developments are modelled specifically based on local planning data, using the exact location of each development.